jh3nd3rs0n/argmatey/README.md

 -   Long options (examples: `-help` `-version` `-output-file file.txt`)
 -   POSIX options (examples: `-h` `-v` `-o file.txt`)

-**Complete customization of the provided program usage and help.** Every level of the provided program usage and help can be customized.
+**Complete customization of the program usage and help.** Every level of the program usage and help can be customized.
 A customized `OptionUsageProvider` can be used to provide the usage of one, a few, or all options of a particular type in a different format.
 A customized `OptionGroupHelpTextProvider` can be used to provide the help text of one, a few, or all option groups in a different format.
 Methods `CLI.displayProgramUsage()` and `CLI.displayProgramHelp()` can be overridden to display the entire program usage and help in a completely different format.
 The following is the earlier example using a customized `OptionGroupHelpTextProvider`:

 ```java